LightBlueCube/5k-dedi-docker/readme.md

 ### Log Checker

-A simple script will keep watching the stdout, and if it find any matched strings, it will kill the server
+A simple script will keep watching the stdout and stderr, and if it find any matched strings, it will kill the server

 Default matched strings: `FOnlineAsyncTaskSteamCreateServer bWasSuccessful: 0`, `SteamSockets API: Error`